 Please contact Customer Service on 02 4974 2000 to enquire about your booking.

 Winter Swimming Clubs

-Winter Swimming Clubs train and compete at both Ocean Baths.
-The 'Merewether Mackerels' and 'Dixon Park Coldies' swim all year round, even during the cooler winter water temperatures.
+Winter Swimming Clubs compete at both Ocean Baths.
+The 'Merewether Mackerels', 'Newcastle Pirates' and 'Dixon Park Coldies' swim during the winter.

 For more information on getting involved with either of these clubs, please contact the lifeguard on duty at Merewether Ocean Baths or Newcastle Ocean Baths.